 Before conducting any high-voltage insulation tests, move the VPS module to the disconnected position and unplug any cables from the mini USB port on the front face of the Micrologic X control unit.
-For information on VPS disconnection, consult the instruction sheet NVE40741 available at the Schneider Electric website.
+For information on VPS disconnection, consult the instruction sheet available on the Schneider Electric website: NVE40741.